GAMS-dev/transfer-matlab/README.md

 - `verbose`: Compilation verbosity level from 0 (no compiler output) to 2 (all compiler output).
 Default: 0.

-Add the GAMS Transfer installtion directory to the Matlab Path:
+Add the GAMS Transfer installation directory to the Matlab Path:
 ```matlab
 addpath(<install_directory>)
 ```